Sausalito Ferry re-opens! Click here for new Sausalito ferry schedules for Golden Gate Ferry and Blue & Gold Fleet

 4. Buy your ferry tickets.

 — You can buy advance tickets for either service online.
-We have the links for each service below.
+We have the links for each service below, and they also list Sausalito Ferry bike guidelines.

-— For Blue and Gold Fleet ferries from Sausalito to Pier 39 / Pier 41 at Fisherman’s Wharf in San Francisco you can buy tickets as you board the ferry boat (if you do not pre-buy online).
+— For Blue and Gold Fleet ferries from Sausalito to Pier 39 / Pier 41 at Fisherman’s Wharf in San Francisco you can buy tickets at the terminal before you board the ferry boat (if you do not pre-buy online).
 This is the link to buy online.

 5. Go have a great time in Sausalito.

-Insiders Tip: The ferry companies advise being at the pier 20 minutes before your scheduled ferry is supposed to depart.
+Insiders Tip: The Sausalito Ferry bike guidelines advise being at the pier 20 minutes before your scheduled ferry is supposed to depart.
 My tip: It always takes longer than you think to get everyone in the group back to the pier when they’re having fun in Sausalito.
 Have everyone aim to arrive 30 minutes ahead of time and you’ll still get there only 15 or 20 minutes early.
-The bike riders line looks extra long because people with bikes are more spread out, and it will snake back from the pier and across the parking lot.
+The bike riders line looks extra long when you arrive because people with bikes are more spread out, and it will snake back from the pier and around the parking lot.
+Don’t despair: on all but the busiest late afternoon weekend sailings everyone makes it on board.

 Insiders Tip: The Sausalito ferries depart right on time, even if the Mayor of Sausalito were running up the dock asking them to wait.